STATEMassachusetts

 The Earned Income Tax Credit (EITC) is a tax credit designed to help individuals and families whose income is below certain federal thresholds.

 Massachusetts EITC operates under the same eligibility rules as the federal EITC.
-For taxable years starting after January 1, 2019, the Massachusetts credit is limited to 30% of the federal credit.
+For taxable years starting on or after January 1, 2023, the Massachusetts credit is equal to 40% of the federal credit.

 How much is Massachusetts Earned Income Credit?